-d) Corporate Procurement Policy and tendering process
+b) Corporate Procurement Policy, due diligence and tendering process

 The Corporate Procurement Policy is designed to guide the procurement of goods and services with processes underpinned by fairness, accountability and transparency.
-It guides Nissan's Procurement Department and its dealings with suppliers.
+It guides Nissan's Procurement Department in its dealings with suppliers.

-During the Reporting Period, the Policy was updated to:
+In the period 1 April 2020 to 31 March 2021 (FY2020), the Policy was updated to:

-contain processes to assess suppliers' modern slavery compliance practices prior to their engagement/selection.
-This has been incorporated into Nissan's tender evaluation processes and documents, including targeted questions regarding modern slavery in our revised due diligence questionnaire;

-- integrate principles regarding responsible labour and procurement practices from the global "Renault-Nissan Corporate Social Responsibility Guidelines for Suppliers" to ensure that these principles clearly form part of our local control framework; - expressly refer to the Nissan SpeakUp Line for the reporting of any concerns; and - integrate Nissan's new "Small Supplier Payment Policy" (discussed at section 4.k) below).
+- contain processes to assess suppliers' modern slavery compliance practices prior to their engagement/selection.
+This has been incorporated into Nissan's tender evaluation processes and documents, including targeted questions regarding modern slavery in our revised due diligence questionnaire; - integrate principles regarding responsible labour and procurement practices from the global "Renault-Nissan Corporate Social Responsibility Guidelines for Suppliers" to ensure that these principles clearly form part of our local control framework; - expressly refer to the Nissan SpeakUp Line for the reporting of any concerns; and - integrate Nissan's new "Small Supplier Payment Policy" (discussed at section 4.g) below).